Degrees, Majors, and Concentrations

 Previously awarded transfer credit awards are subject to change as a result of a program change.
 Students on financial aid or an international student visa are responsible for understanding the impact that results from a program change.

 Doctoral students must consult with their program director or designee.

 Declare a Concentration

 Graduate and doctoral students matriculated in a degree program that offers concentrations must declare one concentration.
 This can be done at the time of application to the program as part of the admissions process.
-Students also may complete the appropriate form in consultation with their student success specialist or academic program designee.
+Students also may complete the appropriate form in consultation with their career and academic coach or academic program designee.
 Students who wish to pursue a customized specialization must seek prior approval from the academic program director.

 Only university-approved concentrations are noted on students’ official academic records.
 If a student pursues a customized specialization, no concentration will be noted on his or her official academic transcript.

 Students must declare a concentration by the beginning of their last term of enrollment for degree completion.

 Academic Internship and Cooperative Education